Representing Random Utility Choice Models with Neural Networks: Additional material for Section

 We next evaluate RUMnets on a dataset of hotel searches on Expedia made publicly available through the competition ``Personalize Expedia Hotel Searches'' hosted by ICDM in 2013\footnote{\url{https://www.kaggle.com/c/expedia-personalized-sort}}.
 Each hotel search instance $(\bs{x}_t,\bs{z}_t,A_t)$ consists of the following types of information: \begin{itemize} \item Customer attributes $\bs{z}_t$: These attributes comprise user and search query features such as the visitor's country and search destination, the number of rooms, the duration of stay, whether there are children, how many days in advance of their trip the search is made. \item Assortment $A_t$: The assortment includes all hotels displayed to the user on the search result page.
 Each alternative has product attributes that include average user ratings, current price, average historical price, location scores, display position, among others. \item Choice $\bs{x}_t \in A_t$: In response to the displayed assortment, each user either booked a hotel $\bs{x}_t \in A_t$ or left without making any booking.
 As explained in the data pre-processing steps, we focus on the former type of events, meaning that we do not include the no-purchase option in the assortment. \end{itemize}

-The dataset is pre-processed as follows.
-For a large fraction of search queries ($\sim 30\%$), no hotel is booked.
-Due to this large class imbalance between the no-purchase option and specific hotel alternatives, we restrict attention to search queries that resulted in a booking.
-We create a one-hot encoding of the following categorical features: \texttt{site\_id}, \texttt{visitor\_location\_country\_id}, \texttt{prop\_country\_id}, \texttt{srch\_destination\_id}, whereby all categories with fewer than 1,000 occurrences are lumped into a single binary indicator.
+The dataset is pre-processed as follows.\footnote{A preliminary version of the paper used different data processing, excluding the outside option (no-bookings) or with fewer product and customer features.} The initial dataset comprises 399,344 search instances.
+We create a one-hot encoding of the following categorical features: \texttt{site\_id}, \texttt{visitor\_location\_country\_id}, \texttt{prop\_country\_id}, \texttt{srch\_destination\_id}, whereby all categories with fewer than 1,000 occurrences are lumped into a single binary indicator `-1'.
 The features \texttt{price\_usd} and \texttt{srch\_booking\_window} both exhibit unrealistic values for a few choice events.
-We remove any search including a hotel with a negative price or a price above \$1,000.
-Additionally, we filter any search query made more than 1 year in advance.
-Consequently, we apply a log-transformation to these features.
+We filter searches with hotel a hotel price between \$10 and \$1,000.
+Additionally, we filter any search query made more than 1 year in advance or with a length of stay greater than 14 days.
+Consequently, we apply a log-transformations to the price and booking window features ($\texttt{price}\mapsto \log(\texttt{price})$ and $\texttt{search\_booking\_window} \mapsto \log(1+\texttt{search\_booking\_window})$).
+We create an outside option whose product features are all equal to zero, except the dummy indicator \texttt{is\_no\_purchase}$=1$.
 Finally, all missing observations are marked with the value `-1'.

+Random Forests require a fixed assortment size as input.
+Hence, as part of our data pre-processing, we let $\kappa$ be the largest number of hotel options, counting the no-purchase alternative, and ``fill'' the assortment corresponding to each search query with dummy products.
+We create an \texttt{availability} binary feature, which indicates which items are real items on offer.
+By convention, dummy products have all their features equal to zero, except the log-price which is set as a large value $10^4$.
+Intuitively, this design enables distinguishing (unavailable) dummy products from products on offer, across multiple features.
+We also post-process the output of Random Forests, by re-normalizing choice probabilities, to ensure that unavailable items are picked with probability zero.
+We note that these operations are not relevant to the neural network-based models, as we can implement a `mask' in the training process to only consider available products.

-Following these transformations, the dataset counts 275,609 distinct search queries, 35 hotel features, and 56 customer and search features.
+Following these transformations, the dataset counts 397,618 search queries, 46 hotel features, 85 customer and search features, and up to 39 alternatives, including the no-booking option.